 ATTACHMENT 1

-WIGOS high level processes
+WIGOS High Level Processes

 Many of the WIGOS activities may be represented together as a series of high level processes.

 Figure 1 provides a schematic description of the processes (horizontal bars), the collaborating entities (vertical columns) and those having primary involvement in each process (marked by solid circles).
 In reality the processes have more complex interrelationships and sequences than shown by the arrows – the most extreme case is the capacity development (including training) process which is not shown as a step in the sequence since it has important inputs to most of the other processes.